This document describes how to shoot the images for an aerial panorama with RCPano, the Phantom or Mavic series, Inspire or Spark and the OSMO.

 AutofocusIf the camera of the drone has an autofocus feature, you can focus by tapping on the screen, if autofocus is enabled in the DJI GO app.
 A beep indicates that the focus has been set, another beep indicates an error during focussing.
 During the creation of the panorama RCPano takes care of the focussing, if autofocus has been enabled in the DJI GO app and the option Re-focus every image when auto focus is on has been activated in the program settings If the autofocus is turned off in the DJI GO app, RCPano will not be able to focus.
 Tapping on the screen will not work in this case.

 After you have set the parameters and exposure, press the red button on the right side to start shooting the panorama.
-During the shooting the shape of the button changes to a red square, indicating that tapping it will stop the operation.
+During the shooting the shape of the button changes to a red square, indicating that tapping it will stop or pause the operation.
+When you press the button, an alert is shown where you can choose to cancel or resume shooting.
 The number of the current picture and total pictures to take is shown inside the square.
 After all pictures are taken, a message is shown on screen and you can fly your drone home.

 In case of an error